 Speech and Language therapists

-Between the ages of 2-6 years old it is common for children to have speech sound errors as their communication skills are still developing.
-Some children speak very clearly from the moment they talk; others have lots of sound errors that gradually resolve as they get older.
-The speech and language therapy department do not need to work with all children with speech sound errors as many will develop their sounds as they grow.
+Between the ages of 2-6 years old, speech sound errors are common as communication skills are still developing.
+Some children may speak clearly from the moment they talk, while others may have many sound errors that gradually resolve as they grow.
+Therefore, the Speech and Language Therapy department does not need to work with all children with speech sound errors, as many will develop their sounds as they grow.